edimitchel/personal-website/content/articles/new-website.md

 As an Nuxt Expert, I couldn't use another framework than Nuxt.
 Especially I wanted something simple to edit content using markdown thus an accessible editor to let me update the content from any terminal.

 Also, what I really want is to make my content available in all languages I speak, French (my native one) and English.

-As for today, AI is present everywhere, I decide to use Mistral API to automatically translate content on creation or retranslate it on demand.
+Today, AI is everywhere, I decide to use Mistral API to automatically translate content on creation or retranslate it on demand.
 Any new content translated is submitted to a review using PRs.
-Then when merge, translated content arrives into the french version because I choose to write new content in English not in French as I'm used to.
+Then when merge, translated content arrives into the french version.

+I choose to write new content in English not in French as I'm used to.